Horse64/old-core.horse64.org/docs/Specification/Horse64 OOP.md

 a function attribute's statements, the special identifier `self` refers to the current object instance it runs on.

-### Special class functions
+### Special class function: init

-If a class specifies the optional `init` function attribute for its object instances, then this function will be automatically invoked by `new` on creation.
+If a class specifies the optional `init` function attribute for its object instances, then this function will be automatically called by `new` on creation.

+### Special class function: destroy

+If a class specifies the `destroy` function attribute, it will be called when the object is scheduled for garbage collection. **It is considered a programming error to reintroduce new references to the object** for when this function terminates, and will cause an `InvalidDestructorError` raised in the current [execution context]( Horse64%20Concurrency.md#execution-context).
+The runtime will attempt to keep the object alive in such a case and prevent follow-up malfunctions, but do not rely on this behavior.

 ## Best practices / when NOT to use a class